 Pelosi break-in caught on security camera, source says

-The break-in at the home of House Speaker Nancy Pelosi and her husband, Paul Pelosi, was captured by security cameras outside the house, but Capitol Police only learned of the break-in after an officer in the department's command center saw a police cruiser in the couple's driveway and alerted his superiors, a source told CBS News on Tuesday.
+The break-in at the home of House Speaker Nancy Pelosi and her husband, Paul Pelosi, was captured by security cameras outside the house, but Capitol Police only learned of the break-in after an officer in the Capitol Police's command center saw a police cruiser in the couple's driveway and alerted superiors, a source told CBS News Tuesday.

-Minutes passed between when the break-in started and Capitol Police being alerted, a source familiar with the investigation said.
+Minutes passed between the break-in and the arrival of police, a source familiar with the investigation said.
+It was only after San Francisco police arrived at the scene did officers in the Capitol Police command center take notice.

 No security alarm went off during the break-in, CBS News also learned, even after the suspect broke the glass of a rear door to the house.
 The speaker's security is provided by Capitol Police, who were with her in Washington, D.C., when the attack occurred.